cryonics84/Monsterr-Maze/README.md

 #### function clientConnected(client, networkIdentity)
 - Callback called when client joined stage.
+- Useful for instantiating Entities belonging to a specific player, such as units, cards etc.
 - Passes a Network Identity unique for that client.
 Can be used to store information about that client, such as: Name, connection status, playerNumber.

 #### function entityRemoved